janus-ssp/janus/docs/api/rest-api.md

 curl -u user:password https://serviceregistry.demo.openconext.org/janus/app.php/api/connections.json
 ```

-Gets a list of all connections known to Janus with for each only basic information: id, type, state, name (entityId) and revisionNr.
+Gets a list of all **active** connections known to Janus with for each only basic information: id, type, state, name (entityId) and revisionNr.
 Use the `connections/{id}` endpoint below to fetch all information about each entity you're interested in.

 To search for a connection with a particulair name use **name**, for example: ```?name=https://example.edu/idp```.